 White Top (ready to use)

 Pick it up and go, no messing around and it does everything you need it to do.
 You can use it on a wide range of wall coverings.
+I tend to ‘stick’ with either the yellow, or red top, but this makes things easier sometimes.

 All being said, the Beeline range as a whole gives a decorator everything they need, regardless of the type of paper they are hanging.
 The paste easy to use and top quality, as well as being competitively priced and widely available.